Introduction to Scrum Framework

 Scrum framework is a methodology related to agile management used to manage knowledge and work, especially for software development.
 It has wide applications in various fields and is now being explored by traditional project teams across the globe.
-It is made for moderately sized teams of three to maximum nine members, where work is broken into small chunks that can be completed within iterations called sprints.
-It does not take more than 30 days/a month to complete the entire work.
+It is made for moderately sized teams of three to a maximum of nine members, where work is broken into small chunks that can be completed within iterations called sprints.
+As a result, it does not take more than 30 days a month to complete the entire work.

 1. Product Owner